 In the event of the Controlling Body terminating or suspending a Participant, all funds shall be deposited in a trust account held by the CSD and distributed as required.

-A Participant who has been terminated or suspended cannot use the services of the CSD or an approved Nominee.
+A Participant who has been terminated or suspended cannot use the services of the CSD or an approved Nominee unless it has been mandated to perform any outstanding duties by the Controlling Body.

 A Participant who has been terminated or suspended must keep records in accordance with rule 16.2.